 The following ten tips are designed to support employers as they put into place positive organizational practices to recruit, hire, accommodate, develop and retain all veterans, including veterans with disabilities.

 There are many myths and misperceptions about employees and veterans with disabilities.
 In general, workers with disabilities perform as well as any other employee (DePaul University, 2007).
 Employees with disabilities are no more likely to be violent in the workplace, have more workplace accidents, or be absent from the job than are other employees.
 Finally, reasonable accommodations cost far less than what many employers believe.

 Fully include disability and veterans in your diversity/inclusion effort

 Too often, disability and veterans issues are only included in diversity plans in name only.
-Veterans with disabilities need a workplace diversity plan robust enough to actually impact employment practices, such as recruiting, hiring, and advancement.
+Veterans with disabilities need a workplace diversity plan robust enough to actually affect employment practices, such as recruiting, hiring, and advancement.

 Know the laws

 The three main laws that apply to veterans with disabilities are: